-The assessment of sustainability and societal contribution is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider the values subscribed by the company (including whether it demonstrates regard to its impact on environment and society, the scale of potential societal contribution of its products and services, its long-term vision and the likely legacy it will leave).
+The assessment of sustainability and the likely positive legacy is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider the values subscribed by the company (including whether it demonstrates regard to its likely legacy on environment and society).
 Stocks with the relevant characteristics are selected primarily on a 'bottom-up' basis by a team of portfolio managers, drawing on their own research and that of other investment teams at Baillie Gifford.
-The assessment of whether companies follow good governance practices requires active engagement and demonstration of stewardship through company engagement and analysis in accordance with the stewardship principles included in the Investment Manager's ESG Principles and Guidelines document.
+The assessment of whether companies follow good governance practices requires active engagement and demonstration of stewardship through company engagement and analysis in accordance with the stewardship principles included in the Investment Manager's Stewardship Principles and Guidelines.
 Please see section entitled "Sustainability Risks" under section entitled "Risk Factors" for more details.